 A modern depiction of Zheng Yi Sao.
 Some artistic license taken.

 But Zheng Yi Sao didn’t let her achievements go to her head.
-Sick and tired of constant defeat, in 1810 the Qing Emperor offered an amnesty for all pirates – if Zheng Yi Sao would agree to make peace.
+Sick and tired of constant defeat, in 1810 the Qing Emperor offered an amnesty for all pirates—if Zheng Yi Sao would agree to make peace.
 Recognizing that her good fortune would not last forever, Zheng Yi Sao went willingly to the negotiations table.
-She showed up unannounced at the home of the Governor-general of Canton, convinced him to treat with her despite her gender and secured quite possibly the most generous pension-deal ever.
+She showed up unannounced at the home of the governor-general of Canton, convinced him to sign a treaty with her despite her gender, and secured quite possibly the most generous pension package ever.

 Not only did she get her pardon, and a pardon for the majority of her men, but she kept ownership of all her treasure.
-Docking her ship for the last time, she promptly married her former husband’s First Mate and, at the age of 35, retired to a life on the mainland, where she opened a gambling den and brothel.
+Docking her ship for the last time, she promptly married her later husband’s first mate and, at the age of 35, retired to a life on the mainland, where she opened a gambling den and brothel.

-No doubt she had some interesting bedtime stories to tell her kids.
+No doubt she had some interesting bedtime stories to tell her grandkids.

 Illustration courtesy of Huang Shuo